share this post

 • Transfer the toasted seeds into a food processor along with all the rest of the pesto ingredients: basil leaves, olive oil, garlic clove, salt, and grated Parmesan (use vegan Parmesan or nutritional yeast if dairy-free).

 • Heat the olive oil in a large pan on low-medium heat.
-Add the zucchini noodles and toss for 2-5 minutes, stirring often with a pasta tong to warm the noodles evenly.
-Note that the longer you cook them the softer they become.
-For al dente crunchy zucchini noodles, stop after 2 minutes.
-I recommend you taste the noodles and adjust the time to your palate.
+Add the zucchini noodles and toss for 2-5 minutes, stirring often with pasta tongs to warm the noodles evenly.
+Note that the longer you cook them, the softer they become.
+For al-dente crunchy zucchini noodles, stop after 2 minutes.
+I recommend tasting the noodles and adjusting the time to your palate.

 • Stir in the homemade sunflower seed pesto and add the unsweetened almond milk to create a sauce.

-• Cook for 1-2 minutes until the sauce is hot, thick and form bubbles on the side of the pan.
+• Cook for 1-2 minutes until the sauce is hot and thick and forms bubbles on the side of the pan.
 Feel free to add more unsweetened almond milk to create a thinner sauce.
-Don't cook more than 8 minutes in total to prevent the zucchini noodles from softening too much.
+To prevent the zucchini noodles from softening too much, don't cook for more than 8 minutes in total.

 • Serve with extra grated Parmesan.